-- (a) Welding shall be performed by a manual, semiautomatic, or automatic process or combination of processes that have been demonstrated to produce sound welds. - (b) Unless otherwise specified by the operating company, welding electrodes and consumables shall comply with the following: - (1) Filler metal and consumables shall be selected so that the strength of the completed weldment will equal or exceed the specified minimum tensile strength of the materials being joined.
+- (a) Welding shall be performed by a process or a combination of processes that produces welds that meet the procedure qualification requirements of this Code.
+Welds may be produced by positioning welding, roll welding, or a combination of position and roll welding. - (b) Unless otherwise specified by the operating company, welding electrodes and consumables shall comply with the following:

-- (2) If base metals of different tensile strengths are to be joined, the nominal tensile strength of the weld metal shall equal or exceed the tensile strength of the weaker of the two. - (3) When filler metals of different strenghts are used in a single weld, the proportions shall be such that the completed weldment equals the specified minimum tensile strength of the base metal. - (4) For alloy steels, the nominal chemical analysis of the weld metal shall be the same as the nominal chemical analysis of the base metal.
-If base metals of different chemical analysis are being joined, the weld metal shall be the same as either base metal, or of intermediate composition, except as specified below. - (a) When austenitic steels are joined to ferritic steels, the weld metal shall have an austenitic structure.
+- (1) Filler metal and consumables shall be selected so that the strength of the completed weldment will equal or exceed the specified minimum tensile strength of the materials being joined. - (2) If base metals of different tensile strengths are to be joined, the nominal tensile strength of the weld metal shall equal or exceed the tensile strength of the weaker of the two. - (3) When filler metals of different strengths are used in a single weld, the proportions shall be such that the completed weldment equals the specified minimum tensile strength of the base metal. - (4) For alloy steels, the nominal chemical analysis of the weld metal shall be the same as the nominal chemical analysis of the base metal.
+If base metals of different chemical analysis are being joined, the weld metal shall be the same as either base metal, or of intermediate composition.
+Where austenitic steels are joined to ferritic steels, the weld metal shall have an austenitic structure.